Wendy Brown: Public life

-A public intellectual in the United States, Brown has written and spoken about issues of free speech, public education, political protest, LGBTQ issues, sexual assault, Donald Trump, conservatism, neoliberalism, and other matters of national and international concern.
+A public intellectual in the United States, Brown has written and spoken about issues of free speech, public education, political protest, LGBTQ+ rights, sexual assault, Donald Trump, conservatism, neoliberalism, Israel and Palestine, and other matters of national and international concern.

 For decades, Brown has been active in efforts to resist measures toward the privatization of the University of California system.
 In her capacity as co-chair of the Berkeley Faculty Association, she raised awareness, organized marches, and spoke publicly about the privatization of public education.
 She has been critical of the university's decision to cut costs by utilizing lecturers rather than hiring tenure and tenure track professors.
 Relatedly, she has voiced concern over the perils of the UC's proposed online education programs.

 Brown has criticized university administration for their response to sexual assault.
 "I think many faculty feel there are repeat harassers on our faculty who are never charged ...
 Graduate students gave up on careers, and these perpetrators were allowed to continue, and that was wrong—never should have happened," she said.

-At the "99 Mile March" to Sacramento she addressed her criticism to more general trends: "We are marching to draw attention to the plight of public education in California and to implore Californians to re-invest in it.
+At the "99 Mile March" to Sacramento, she addressed her criticism to more general trends: "We are marching to draw attention to the plight of public education in California and to implore Californians to re-invest in it.
 For all its resources, innovation and wealth, California has sunk to nearly the bottom of the nation in per student spending, and our public higher education system, once the envy of the world, is in real peril."
 Brown supported Occupy Wall Street as part of the UC faculty council, claiming that "We understand this to be part of what (the movement) stands for.
 We are delighted by the protests and consider our campaign to be at one with it."

 Personal life

-Brown is a native of California and lives in Berkeley with her partner Judith Butler and son Isaac.
+Brown is a native of California and lives in Berkeley with her partner Judith Butler and son.